abecms/abecms/docs-old/abe-attributes.md

 value="default text value"
 ```

-Add a default value inside input, if the input value changes the default value won't be used anymore unless the value of the input become an empty string.
+Add a default value inside the input, if the input value changes the default value won't be used anymore unless the value of the input become an empty string.